-All unclaimed estates are advertised.
-To the best of our knowledge, estates that are worth more than £500 are advertised on the unclaimed estates list.
+All unclaimed estates are advertised by the GLD.
 Historically, this occurred in national broadsheet newspapers and a new release of unclaimed estates appeared every Thursday morning.
-However, for some years now, the list of unclaimed estates online, including those that have been recently referred and historic cases that are yet to be claimed.
+Now, GOV UK regularly updates a list of unclaimed estates online, including those that have been recently referred and historic cases that are yet to be claimed.

 How might you be presented with an unclaimed estate?

 A non-entitled relative may attempt to instruct you on an intestate estate.
-Perhaps a stepchild, friend or neighbour has asked you to deal with the deceased’s affairs when there is no Will, as none of these people would be entitled to extract a Grant of Letters of Administration in England and Wales.
+Perhaps a stepchild, friend or neighbour has asked you to deal with the deceased’s affairs when there was no Will, as none of these people would be entitled to extract a Grant of Letters of Administration in England and Wales or Confirmation in Scotland.

 Alternatively, you may hold a poorly drafted Will that appoints an Executor and names a residuary beneficiary who has predeceased.
-The Will has failed because the residuary legatee predeceased without a gift over clause being included and you’ve got no Executor from whom to obtain instruction.
+The Will has failed because the residuary legatee predeceased without a gift over clause being included and there is no Executor from whom to obtain instruction.
 The estate has effectively become intestate.

 If there is conclusive evidence that there will be entitled kin, even if their whereabouts are currently unknown, the Division will take no interest in the estate at all.
-In these circumstances, it should be possible for a law firm to successfully apply for a Grant of Letters of Administration, under section 116 of the Supreme Court Act.
-This enables the appointed Personal Representative to realise and protect the assets and is usually also limited to instructing a genealogist to identify and locate statutory next of kin.
-This Grant can then be revoked and one of those located kin can be appointed as the Personal Representative to allow the assets to be distributed.
+In these circumstances, it should be possible for a law firm to successfully apply for a Grant of Letters of Administration, enabling the appointed Personal Representative to realise and protect the assets whilst instructing a genealogist to identify and locate statutory next of kin.
+The Grant can then be revoked, and one of the located kin can be appointed as the Personal Representative to allow the assets to be distributed.

 The Title Research approach to an unclaimed estate

 If any or all of these steps fail, you could consider instructing a genealogist to help you.
-Our Administrator Search service is designed to help solicitors that have become aware of a death where no Will has been left and there are no known next of kin.
+Our Administrator Search service is designed to help Solicitors that have become aware of a death where no Will has been left and there are no known next of kin.
 We will locate at least one person who is entitled to the estate so they can then instruct you to act in the administration.
-If we don’t manage to find you a client or they don’t instruct you to administer the estate, there are absolutely no costs to your firm.
+If we don’t manage to find you a client or they don’t instruct you to administer the estate, there is no cost to your firm.